michaelcpuckett/activity-kit/README.md

 ### Single-Server Social Feeds

-An exercise app that wants to build in social features to make their users feel proud of their achievements.
+An exercise app wants to build in social features to make their users feel proud of their achievements.
 This would probably include something like a notification bell and a feed where updates about their friends appear.
 Users might have with the option to react with an emoji or sticker.

-All these exchanges would stay local to the server, so ActivityPub itself is not utilized much in this scenario.
+All these exchanges would stay local to the server.

-### Private Social Network or Group Chat
+### Private Group Chat

 A small group of people who communicate online become dissatisfied with their existing app's policies and decide to communicate privately.
 They would like to